- Highlight Station Overview

 This process is important during the piping process when you're just starting to learn the system, and when you use commands such as Head Autosnap.

-Highlight Station is also critically important after you have piped a group of heads to a valve.
+Highlight Station is also critically important after you've piped a group of heads to a valve.
 It helps ensure that all heads you intended to connect to that valve are in fact connected.
 Use the pickbox and click the valve to find out what is connected to it.

 The pickbox is near the valve to be highlighted.

-After you click the valve, the system is highlighted.
+After you click the valve, the station is highlighted.

 When you highlight a station, the valve will be highlighted in cyan, and the heads and piping will be highlighted in yellow.
 This color coding will help you find the source – in this case, a valve – quickly.